MStaniaszek1998/Scrapper/README.md

 ![Architecture Flow](docs/architecture_flow.png)
 1. Crawler requests the links from the database.
 If it crawles and saves the website sucessfully it sends a SUCCESS status for the given url, otherwise a FAILURE status.
 Crawler saves raw htmls in the data_raw directory.
-2. Scrapper opens the downloaded files and extracts information and saves it into csv format.
+2. Scrapper opens the downloaded files; extracts information; saves it into csv format.
 The csv files are saved in the data_scrapped folder
-3. There is also optional Inserter, that puts new urls into the datbase.
+3. Inserter puts new urls into the database.
 It gets the newly scrapped file and inserts urls from it.

 There is also a special step called **meta-crawling**.
 The example of it is a crawler_list.py, that given only the initial url, crawles the table to get all other links.
 These are automatically inserted into the database,